habasefa/react-native-ajora/README.md

-# 🚧 This library is under construction! 🛠️📚
+# 🚧 This library is under construction! 🛠️

+# 📅 It will be ready by October 15, 2025 🚀

 # 🤖 React Native Ajora